pokepark/PokemonRaidBot/docs/config.rst

      - List of Telegram chat IDs available for sharing any raids
    * - MYSQL_SORT_COLLATE
      - Charset added to SQL query for sorting gym names
-   * - LIST_BY_LOCATION
-     - Bool, If true, when sending location to bot, instead of creating a raid, it lists nearby active raids
    * - TIMEZONE
      - Timezone definition to use as per `TZ database names <https://www.wikiwand.com/en/List_of_tz_database_time_zones#/List>`_
    * - TRAINER_MAX_LEVEL